Aminophen98/Vocabumin/PRIVACY.md

 ### Delete Your Data
 - **Local data**: Uninstall the extension or clear Chrome's extension storage
 - **Server cache**: Subtitles are anonymous and auto-expire after 30 days.
 Contact us for early deletion.
-- **YourVocab account**: Delete your account at yourvocab.vercel.app/settings (if you created one)
+- **Vocaminary account**: Delete your account at app.vocaminary.com/settings (if you created one)

 ### Opt Out of Cloud Features
 You can disable server-side caching in the extension settings:
 1. Right-click the extension icon → **Options**
 2. Change **Subtitle Source** to "Local Server Only"
-3. This prevents any network requests to YourVocab API
+3. This prevents any network requests to Vocaminary API

 ## Data Security